-This story is by Ashlyn McKayla Ohm and was part of our 2020 Fall Writing Contest.
+This story is by Ashlyn McKayla Ohm and won an honorable mention in our 2020 Fall Writing Contest.
 You can find all the writing contest stories here.

 Rainy nights were the worst.

 Jake stuffed the towel into the frame of the leaky window.
 There, that should do it.
 He flopped onto the peeling vinyl seat of the ancient chair.
 He’d naively assumed that when he graduated the rehab program, the world would open before him.
 But six months, ten commandments, and twelve steps later, he was still haunted by the ghosts of his past—especially on rainy evenings.